IR-2013-33, March 26, 2013

 The Dirty Dozen listing, compiled by the IRS each year, lists a variety of common scams taxpayers can encounter at any point during the year.
 But many of these schemes peak during filing season as people prepare their tax returns.

-The following is the Dirty Dozen tax scams for 2012:
+The following are the Dirty Dozen tax scams for 2013:

 Phishing is a scam typically carried out with the help of unsolicited email or a fake website that poses as a legitimate site to lure in potential victims and prompt them to provide valuable personal and financial information.
 Armed with this information, a criminal can commit identity theft or financial theft.